alx2009/K197Control/README.md

 The decimal point can be inferred from the range (which is provided as an integer from 1 to 7).
 The sign is included in a separate bit.

-The library includes a numkber of functions to access the value as different formats.
+The library includes a number of functions to access the value as different formats.
 This includes a logarithmic format with separate integers for characteristic and mantissa.
 It is also possible to access the value as a double, albeit on the AVR this is the same as float and has just enough precision to hold the measurement value.

 The careful reader will notice that the raw count has a higher resolution than what the voltmeter is displaying.
 The interesting part is that this value is changing in a way that suggests the voltmeter is measufing with a higher resolution than what is displayed.
 In order to investigate this, the library implements a set of "Extended Resolution" functions that can provide a value with 2 additional significant digits.